 I cringe at the thought of spending $100+ on just one vial of insulin.
-Even with the possibility of wasted insulin or just dropping it accidentally on the floor – forget it! (which I’ve done).
-This is a phenomenon that desperately needs to be addressed.
+Even with the possibility of wasted insulin or just dropping it accidentally on the floor (which I’ve done).
+This is a crisis that desperately needs to be addressed.

 I applied for Medicaid considering my income.
 I was denied – I’m assuming because I was “single and working”.
 But I don’t think they took in consideration my health.
 I also looked into Medicare or Disability, or anything.
 All of which were denied…

-Then I researched some more and come across resources of companies who offer assistance:
+Then I researched some more and come across resources from the pharmaceutical companies and varias others who offer assistance:

 Sanofi-Aventis is another good assistance program.
 They offer medications such as Lantus for diabetes management.

-Novo Nordisk which offers medication such as Novolog and Novolin.
+Novo Nordisk offers medication such as Novolog and Novolin.

-I also used Together RX for savings on my testing supplies.
-They give you your own personal card to show (with a prescription) at your pharmacy.
+I used Together RX for savings on my testing supplies.
+They give you your own personal card to show with a prescription at your pharmacy.

-Last but not least I benefited from BD assistance program for my insulin syringes.
+I also benefited from BD assistance program for my insulin syringes.